Durham

 Student with phone in front of Durham landmarks

-Durham offers a university experience shaped by history, tradition and a strong student community.
-Home to around 21,000 students, the city is centred around two of its most recognisable landmarks, Durham Cathedral and Durham Castle, both of which sit above the winding River Wear and help define the city’s character.
+Durham is a city shaped by historics, tradition and a strong student community, with a student population of around 21,000 students.
+Durham Cathedral and Durham Castle are two of its most iconic landmarks, which the city is centered around.
+The two both sit above the River Wear and help to define the city’s character.

-Despite its international reputation, Durham remains compact and easy to navigate.
-Popular student areas such as The Viaduct, Gilesgate and Neville’s Cross are all within easy reach of the university, city centre and social hotspots.
-The city’s size helps create a close community where students play a major role in shaping local culture and student life.
+The city is super compact and therefore easy to navigate and get around, making it ideal for students.
+There are a few popular student areas, such as The Viaduct, Gilesgate and Neville’s Cross, which are all within reach of the university, city center and social hotspots.
+Because of the city’s size, it provides a close student community where students play a major role in shaping local culture.

-Durham’s social scene is built around its colleges, student societies, pubs and clubs, creating a lively atmosphere throughout the academic year.
-Regular events such as Lumiere Durham and the Durham Regatta add even more to the city’s calendar.
+The social scene in Durham is built around student communities.
+The universities, student societies, pubs and clubs create a lively atmosphere throughout the academic year.
+Not only this, but Lumiere Durham and the Durham Regatta host regular events for all ages, adding even more to the city’s busy calendar.

 View guideView Durham guide